E-Commerce Glossary: 17 Terms You Need to Know

 4. Business-to-Consumer (B2C)

-B2C brands get products in the hands of everyday customers.
-This includes retail stores, car dealerships and subscription services like Netflix.
+B2C brands get products into the hands of everyday customers.
+This includes retail stores, car dealerships, and subscription services like Netflix.

 5. Big Data